-To the Lord Mayor and Members of Dublin City Council Report No. 371/2019 Report of the Assistant Chief Executive
+To the Lord Mayor and Members of Dublin City Council Report of Deputy Chief Executive 25th November 2019

-Further Report on the Re-development of lands at O' Devaney Gardens, Dublin 7
+Further Report on the Re-development of lands at O' Devaney Gardens, Dublin 7.

 A proposal to dispose of Title to Land which was formerly the site of the O'Devaney Gardens apartment complex was approved by City Councillors at the November Council Meeting.

-This disposal as outlined in report No. 332/2019 was consistent with the overall approval for the re-development given by City Councillors in January 2017.
-It was also consistent with the extensive public procurement process that was undertaken by management over a two and half year period (see also report no. 337/2019).
+This disposal as outlined in report No. 332/2019 was consistent with the overall approval for the redevelopment given by City Councillors in January 2017.
+It was also consistent with the extensive public procurement process that was undertaken by management over a two and half year period (see also report no. 332/2019).